-PMGT 616: Financial Skills and Managerial Accounting (3 credits) This course covers the creation and interpretation of financial statements, with a particular focus on building financial statements, cash flow, accounting controls, financial analysis, cost-benefit analysis, financial budgeting, and applying accounting information for managerial decision making.
+PMGT 616: Financial Skills and Managerial Accounting (3 credits) This course covers the creation and interpretation of financial statements, with a particular focus on building financial statements, cash flow, accounting controls, financial analysis, cost-benefit analysis, financial budgeting and applying accounting information for managerial decision-making.
 The course stresses using financial information within organizations for understanding and analyzing activities and operations.
 Students learn linkages between accounting information and management planning through cost analysis (including activity-based costing), operational and capital budgeting, and performance measurement.
-Students learn how to build financial models, analyze business plans, and justify management decisions to create financially sustainable organizations.
+Students learn how to build financial models, analyze business plans and to justify management decisions to create financially sustainable organizations.
+Sample Syllabus

 PMGT 620: Leadership & Self-development II: The Creative Professional (1.5 credits) This course focuses on the real-world applications of planning, teamwork, marketing, and networking that help independent artists and commercial artists thrive and build long-term careers.
 Students will develop an understanding of the workflow for creating elaborate multimedia works and learn individual business practices and teamwork skills necessary to achieve success in today's multimedia professions.
 Practical issues such as the role of unions, agents, and personal managers, and the practice and development of professional networking strategies, the value of artistic content or services, and related topics will be discussed.